Skip to main content

 • Verify your instruction changes work

-If the Step Data Selector returns an array, the step becomes iterational—it runs once for each item in the array.
+If the Step Data Selector returns an array, the step turns into a loop step, running once for each item in the data selector output array.
 In this case, you can choose to run a single iteration using the dropdown on the Run Step button.

 Final Transform